 Every piece of software, no matter what it is, comes with a license.
 The license states what can and can’t be done with said software, under what conditions it can be used, who can use it, for how long, and more.
 Abiding to each license is essential.
 Tracking license use according to user or service, maintaining registration fees, complying with licensing terms, and most importantly: determining relevance for each license is critical to remaining efficient and not wasting company cash.

 In order to accurately track and understand software license use, companies turn to software license management (SLM).
-The software license management process is important both for software developers and sellers as well as the companies who use them.
+The licensing process is important both for software developers and sellers as well as the companies who use them.

 What is Software License Management?

 Software license management is the process of tracking and documenting software used in a company.
-The software license management process allows software vendors to track, evaluate and guarantee how software is being handled and to boost revenue by assuring that users are using licenses appropriately and on the correct terms.
+This licensing process allows software vendors to track, evaluate and guarantee how software is being handled and to boost revenue by assuring that users are using licenses appropriately and on the correct terms.
 Software license management is often part of a larger software asset management (SAM) strategy.